stacklet/tfdevops/readme.md

 # tfdevops

-Terraform support for AWS DevOps Guru. https://aws.amazon.com/devops-guru/features/
+Terraform support for AWS DevOps Guru.
+The service natively only supports Cloudformation stacks. https://aws.amazon.com/devops-guru/features/

-Unfortunately the DevOps Guru service team only supports app level stack enablement via cloudformation, meaning its useless to the majority of AWS users.

-This project provides support for terraform centric organizations to use it by automatically converting terraform state to an imported cloudformation stack and optionally enabling it with devops guru.
+This project provides support for terraform users by automatically converting terraform state to an imported cloudformation stack and optionally enabling it with devops guru.

-Note it only supports roughly 25 resources per the pricing page. https://aws.amazon.com/devops-guru/pricing/
+Note AWS DevOps Guru only supports roughly 25 resources. https://aws.amazon.com/devops-guru/pricing/

-tfdevops also corrects a major usability issue of cloudformation, by providing client side schema validation of templates.

-Enjoy.
+## How it works

+- Translates terraform state into a cloudformation template with a retain deletion policy
+- Creates a cloudformation stack with imported resources
+- Enrolls the stack into AWS DevOps Guru

 ## Usage